 What are DNS Records?
-Are they different then a domain name?
+Are they different than a domain name?

 So to begin, What are DNS Records and what are DNS Record Types?
-A simple explanation is they are a system of computer commands and address to send date to an from different locations.
-Below you will find a more detailed explanation of what dns records are and how to use them.
+A simple explanation is they are a system of computer commands and addresses to send data to and from different locations.
+Below you will find a more detailed explanation of what DNS records are and how to use them.

 In very basic terms, think of your computer as an apartment building with many residents who all need mailboxes.